Self-driving Uber car kills Arizona woman crossing street

 TEMPE, Ariz./SAN FRANCISCO (Reuters) - An Uber self-driving car hit and killed a woman crossing the street in Arizona, police said on Monday, marking the first fatality caused by an autonomous vehicle and a potential blow to the technology expected to transform transportation.

-The ride services company said it was suspending North American tests of its self-driving vehicles.
+The ride services company said it was suspending North American tests of its self-driving vehicles, which are currently going on in Arizona, Pittsburgh and Toronto.

 So-called robot cars, when fully developed by companies including Uber, Alphabet Inc and General Motors Co, are expected to drastically cut down on motor vehicle fatalities and create billion-dollar businesses.
-But Monday’s accident underscored the potential challenges ahead for the promising technology as the cars confront real-world situations involving real people.
+But Monday’s accident underscored the possible challenges ahead for the promising technology as the cars confront real-world situations involving real people.

-The accident spurred immediate reaction from U.S. lawmakers who have been debating whether to pass legislation that would speed introduction of self-driving cars into the United States.
+U.S. lawmakers have been debating legislation that would speed introduction of self-driving cars.

-“This tragic accident underscores why we need to be exceptionally cautious when testing and deploying autonomous vehicle technologies on public roads,” said Democratic Senator Edward Markey of Massachusetts, a member of the transportation committee, in a statement.
+“This tragic accident underscores why we need to be exceptionally cautious when testing and deploying autonomous vehicle technologies on public roads,” said Democratic Senator Edward Markey, a member of the transportation committee, in a statement.

-The Uber vehicle was in autonomous mode with an operator behind the wheel at the time of the accident, which occurred Sunday about 10 p.m.
-MST (0400 GMT Monday) in Tempe, a suburb about 11 miles (18 km) east of Phoenix.

-“The vehicle was traveling northbound ... when a female walking outside of the crosswalk crossed the road from west to east when she was struck by the Uber vehicle,” police said in a statement, identifying the victim as Elaine Herzberg, 49.
+Elaine Herzberg, 49, was walking outside the crosswalk on a four-lane road in the Phoenix suburb of Tempe about 10 p.m.
+MST Sunday (0400 GMT Monday) when she was struck by the Uber vehicle, police said.
+The car was in autonomous mode with an operator behind the wheel.

 Herzberg later died from her injuries in a hospital, police said.
-Further details on the accident were not immediately available.

 Local television footage of the scene showed a crumpled bike and a Volvo XC90 SUV with a smashed-in front.
-Uber has been using special versions of Volvo’s SUV for its testing, but a Volvo spokesman said the autonomous technology used in the vehicle at the time of the accident was not made by Volvo.
+It was unknown whether Herzberg was on foot or on a bike.

+Volvo, the Swedish car brand owned by China’s Geely, confirmed its vehicle was involved in the crash but said the software controlling the SUV was not its own.

-The U.S. National Highway Traffic Safety Administration (NHTSA) and National Transportation Safety Board (NTSB) said they were sending teams to investigate the crash.
-NHTSA also said it was in contact with Volvo, the Swedish car brand owned by China’s Geely.
+U.S. federal safety regulators were sending teams to investigate the crash.
 Canada’s transportation ministry in Ontario, where Uber conducts testing, also said it was reviewing the accident.

 Uber and Waymo on Friday urged Congress to pass sweeping legislation to speed the introduction of self-driving cars into the United States.
-Some congressional Democrats have blocked the legislation over safety concerns, and Monday’s fatality could hamper the quick passage of the bill, congressional aides said Monday.
+Some congressional Democrats have blocked the legislation over safety concerns, and Monday’s fatality could hamper passage of the bill, congressional aides said Monday.

 Safety advocates called for a national moratorium on all robot car testing on public roads.